 What are corneal abrasions in children?

-A corneal abrasion is a scratch or scrape on the cornea.
+A corneal abrasion is a scratch on the cornea.
 This is the clear, dome-shaped surface that covers the front of the eye.

 What causes a corneal abrasion in a child?

-There are many things that can cause an abrasion to your child’s cornea.
+Many things can cause an abrasion to your child’s cornea.
 The more common causes include:

-- Foreign bodies in the eye.
-These include dirt, pebbles, and insects.
+- Foreign bodies in the eye, such as dirt, pebbles, and insects

 - Scratch from a toy or fingernail